AnthonyByansi/DrugEfficacySafetyAnalysis/README.md

 The repository contains the following files and directories:
 * **Data**: This directory contains the raw data used in the analysis, including clinical trial data and post-market surveillance data.

+* **Code**: This directory contains the code used to conduct the analysis.
+The code is written in Python and includes scripts for data cleaning, data analysis, and visualization.